openebs-archive/openebs-docs/docs/tsg_iscsi.md

 ------

 ## Issue:
-**The iscsi login is working from host/node but When done from within the container-it fails.**
+**iSCSI login works from the host/node, but when you login from within the container, it fails.**

 ## Troubleshooting the issue and Workaround:
-**If below error is seen when trying to login from kubelet:**
+**If the following error occurs when you are trying to login from kubelet, then the issue is because of the difference in versions between the kubelet and the node.**
 ```
 root@worker3:/# iscsiadm -m discovery -t st -p 10.43.21.74:3260
 10.43.21.74:3260,1 iqn.2016-09.com.openebs.jiva:pvc-641131af-75e2-11e8-990b-9600000c0999